-Marc's account of friendships inside prison resonates with themes explored in the small body of existing research on prison friendships as well as the literature on friendships more broadly: both the function of physical support in providing safety and the emotional support which men provide for one another in prison and in the community,^{5 6} the significant role of trust in the process of forming friendships in prison and in wider society,78 and the role of therapeutic bonding.9 Marc's account also adds nuance, advancing the literature by demonstrating how regime conditions infuse the dynamics of friendships in distinct ways related to trust and care.
+Marc's account friendships inside prison resonates with themes explored in the small body of existing research on prison friendships as well as the literature on friendships more broadly: both the function of physical support in providing safety and the emotional support which men provide for one another in prison and in the community,^{5 6} the significant role of trust in the process of forming friendships in prison and in wider society, 78 and the role of therapeutic bonding.9 Marc's account also adds nuance, advancing the literature by demonstrating how regime conditions infuse the dynamics of friendships in distinct ways related to trust and care.

-Supporting Liebling and Arnold's (2012) findings that low levels of trust were linked to perceptions of friendships being for convenience,10 motivated by personal or group agendas in a high security prison, Marc also questions the authenticity of friendships forged in custody.
-Elsewhere, high levels of selfreported trust have been highlighted between have been friends with someone for two or even three years, living on the same landing as them.
-You say
+Supporting Liebling and Arnold's (2012) findings that low levels of trust were linked to perceptions of friendships being for convenience, 10 motivated by personal or group agendas in a high security prison, Marc also questions the authenticity of friendships forged in custody.
+Elsewhere, high levels of self-reported trust have been highlighted between

+Imagine that you have been friends with someone for two or even three years, living on the same landing as them.
+You say 'good night' and when you wake up in the morning, they are gone.